aliasvishnu/leetcode/README.md

 # Leetcode

-This is a log of all the problems that I have solved in Leetcode. </br>
+This is a log of all the problems that I have solved in Leetcode along with the hints.
+Please forgive the low hint quality, if you'd like you are welcome to contribute to the hints as well. </br>

 </br><b>First hint list </b>
 </br> ===================